General conditions of sales

 9.1 Any invoices are payable net within 30 days of invoice date, even if complaints - in particular notices of defect - have been filed.
 Offsetting the Customer's receivables against payments of the purchase price due to the Contractor shall not be permitted.

-9.2 If payment has been effected within 8 days of date of invoice and all other invoices prior to that date have been paid, the Contractor will allow a discount of 2%; however only in the case that the invoices have actually been paid within the period allowed, that the respective discounts comply with the agreement made and no other amounts are outstanding.
+9.2 If payment has been effected within 8 days of date of invoice and all other invoices prior to that date have been paid, the Contractor will allow a discount of 2%; however only in the case that the invoices have actually been paid within the period allowed, (this means that the entire invoice amount must be credited to the Contractor's account), that the respective discounts comply with the agreement made and no other amounts are outstanding.

 9.3 In case of default, dunning costs (currently € 11,-) shall be charged per reminder.
 In case of delay in payment caused by the Costumer, the legal rate of interest according to § 456 UGB shall be charged.
 This lies 9,2 % above the base rate on the last calendar day of a six-month period valid for the coming six month.
 A claim for dunning costs and default interest shall exist regardless of any fault on the part of the Customer.